 2018 Bright Idea Society Winners - Connected by Viasat Inc.

 6th Grade Citizen Science

-These students are engaged in individual Citizen Science projects where they select an environmental issue and collect data using online resources such as animal webcams or NOAA temperature/precipitation data to answer their own unique questions.
+These students engaged in individual Citizen Science projects where they selected an environmental issue and collected data using online resources such as animal webcams or NOAA temperature/precipitation data to answer their own unique questions.
 For example, two students wanted to know if the animals that used a waterhole in Africa vaired by the air temperature.
 Another group of students wanted to exaine the amount of cloud cover in various parts of San Diego County to see if that affected the temperature at night.
 Students collected and analyzed their data over the course of the year, continuing to make cnclusions and asking additional questions based on what they observed.

 Thrive Public Schools, Team Hypernova